-1 I, 317: "Würde das Ich seiner Freiheit im Bilden (dadurch, dass es auf die gegenwärtige Reflexion selbst wieder reflektirte) sich bewuszt, so würde das Bild gesetzt, als zufällig in Beziehung auf das Ich.
+&lt;sup>1 I, 317: "Würde das Ich seiner Freiheit im Bilden (dadurch, dass es auf die gegenwärtige Reflexion selbst wieder reflektirte) sich bewuszt, so würde das Bild gesetzt, als zufällig in Beziehung auf das Ich.
 Eine solche Reflexion findet nicht statt; es muss demnach zufällig gesetzt werden (in Beziehung auf ein anderes nicht-Ich, das uns bis jetzt noch gänzlich unbekannt ist)." ["If the ego should become aware of its freedom in its production (thereby, that it reflects again on the present reflection itself), the image would be set as contingent in relation to the I. Such a reflection does not occur; it is consequently to be set contingently (in relation to another non-ego, which up till now is still entirely unknown to us)."]

-feelings": only where the feelings change, is the primitive longing satisfied.
+feelings": only where the feelings change, is the primitive longing

-Feeling as such, however, cannot determine the change of feelings.
+Feelings.
 The ego can reflect about what is felt only at a higher stage of consciousness.
 "Consequently, the changed situation cannot be felt as changed situation.
 This other should therefore merely be intuited by the ideal activity, as something other and opposed to the present feeling".
 The changed feeling must therefore be intuited as changed, if the ego is to be able to reflect about the impulse to change its feelings.